Our products

 Summary

-Holy Week is the second most important date of the year for seafood consumption in Spain, only behind Christmas.
-In this guide: Seafood during Holy Week: tradition and fine dining, Which seafood is in season during Holy Week, How to recognize fresh seafood.
+Easter is the second-highest seafood consumption period in Spain, only surpassed by Christmas.
+In this guide: Seafood at Easter: tradition and fine dining, What seafood is in season at Easter, How to recognize fresh seafood.

-Holy Week is the second most important date of the year for seafood consumption in Spain, only behind Christmas.
-The tradition of abstaining from meat during Lent encouraged the consumption of fish and seafood, a practice that has continued to this day, even in non-observant households.
+Easter is the second-highest seafood consumption period in Spain, only surpassed by Christmas.
+The tradition of abstaining from meat during Lent encouraged the consumption of fish and seafood, a practice that has continued to this day, even in non-practicing households.

 The problem is that demand skyrockets, and with it, prices and the risk of buying produce that is not at its best.
-This guide helps you choose the right seafood, recognize its freshness, and prepare it so that it lives up to a celebratory table.
+This guide helps you choose the right seafood, recognize its freshness, and prepare it to be worthy of a celebratory table.

-Holy Week falls between March and April.
-During these dates, the seafood that is at its best is:
+Easter falls between March and April.
+During this period, the seafood that is at its best includes:

-• Palamós red prawns: Season from January to May.
+• Palamós Red Prawns: Season from January to May.
 This is the optimal time.
-Red prawns are full of coral and their flavor is intense and iodized.
+Red prawns are full of roe and have an intense, iodine flavor.

-• Gooseneck barnacles: Season from October to April.
-During Holy Week, they are in their last weeks of the season.
+• Goose Barnacles (Percebes): Season from October to April.
+At Easter, they are in their last weeks of the season.
 If you find fresh ones from Galicia, buy them.

-• Velvet crabs: From November to April.
+• Velvet Crabs (Nécoras): From November to April.
 They are still in good condition.
-Look for those from Galicia, as they are the most flavorful.
+Look for Galician ones, which are the tastiest.

-• Dublin Bay prawns (Cigalas): All year round, but those from the Cantabrian coast are especially good in spring.
+• Norway Lobsters (Cigalas): All year round, but those from the Cantabrian coast are especially good in spring.

 • Mussels: From September to April.
 They are at the end of their peak season.
-Mussels from Galician rafts are the benchmark.
+Galician raft mussels are the benchmark.

-• Clams: Fine clams from Carril (Galicia) are in season all year round, but in spring they have a firm texture and a very clean flavor.
+• Clams (Almejas): Carril fine clams (Galicia) are in season all year, but in spring they have a firm texture and a very clean flavor.

 What is NOT at its best: lobster (better in summer), spider crab (season from November to March, just ending), and oysters (optimal from September to February).